 - After hbo or wo – 3 years

 If you are in possession of a hbo / wo degree or propaedeutic certificate, please contact the student counsellors of this programme, Minke Snels and Lizanne Hessels: studentcounsellorABEL@buas.nl, telephone (076) 533 2600.

 Studying abroad for a while gives you the opportunity of broadening your horizons.
 You live in an international environment, meet people with different cultural backgrounds and learn a lot.
 In addition, you can considerably enhance your command of modern foreign languages.
 The long and the short of it is that studying abroad is a wonderful opportunity...
 Why not seize it?

-In the fourth year you can follow part of your studies abroad in, for instance Hong Kong.
+In the fourth year you can complete part of your studies abroad at any place in the world, for example at Graz inCape Town.
 Breda University of Applied Sciences has built partnerships with a large number of universities all over the world who will be happy to accommodate your exchange.

 You are trained to optimise living environments and to design functions and accessibility of areas or locations on the international market.
 Career examples are: strategic designer, urban planner and manager of sustainable urban mobility at international companies and organisations.
 Possible employers are multinationals, government services and consultancy agencies and you will likely be working on urban development challenges in multidisciplinary teams.